jennielim/pantry/README.md

 ## To run:
   * Clone this repository
-  * Open the frontend folder in a text editor (like VS Code) and run it with "npm start"
+  * Open the frontend folder in a text editor (like VS Code) and run it with `npm install` then `npm start`
-  * Then open the backend folder in Intellij and run the PantryApplication.java file.
+  * Then open the backend folder in Intellij and run the PantryApplication.java fle.
   * Next, create a database in PostgreSQL called 'pantry'.
 In terminal:
 ```
   brew install postgresql # install homebrew if you don't have it